Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 Remember that this is our results on our application.

-Your results will probably not be the same since the percentage difference is highly dependant on the amount of routes that your application has.
+Your results will probably not be the same since the performance is highly dependent on the amount of routes that your application has and on the tree structure of the routes.
 What results did you get?